Apple One isn’t the iCloud and media services bundle most users want

 - Premier: Apple Music, Apple TV+, Apple Arcade, Apple News+, Apple Fitness+, and 2TB of iCloud storage for $30 per month, shared with up to six people.

-To put these plans into perspective, note that iCloud costs $1 per month for 50GB of storage, $3 per month for 200GB, or $10 per month for 2TB.
+To put these plans into perspective, iCloud costs $1 per month for 50GB of storage, $3 per month for 200GB, or $10 per month for 2TB.
 Subtract those numbers from the Apple One bundles, and you’re left with:

 - Individual: $14 per month for solo Apple Music, Apple TV+, and Apple Arcade, which would normally cost $20 per month.